wabarr/birth-moon/README.md

 birth-moon
 ==========

-someone told me that moon phase affects childbirth (but I don't belive it).
+someone told me that moon phase affects childbirth (but I don't believe it).
 This is a silly data driven exploration

 The [astral python module](http://pythonhosted.org/astral/module.html) deals nicely with calculating moon phases.